Michal-Szczepaniak/TinyWatchy/README.md

 ## Features

 - **Power Efficiency**: Optimize battery usage to extend the device's runtime.
+It can last 5 weeks on 250mAh battery.
 - **Simplicity**: Streamlined user interface for easy navigation and a hassle-free experience.
 - **Customization**: Tailor the firmware to your preferences with customizable settings.
 - **Low Resource Consumption**: Keep resource usage minimal for smoother performance.